zam11x/An-argument-for-Shia/README.md

 The Ahlul Bait are Ali, Fatima, Hasan and Husain. \
 `Sahih Muslim 2424` \
 `Tirmidhi, vol 5, page 351` \
-`Mustadrak alas-Sahihain, vol 3, page 147`
+`Mustadrak ala as-Sahihain, vol 3, page 147`

 Umm Salama asked The Prophet (s), "Am I among you Ahlul Bait", to which he responded "You're on the path of good." \
 `Tirmidhi, vol 5, page 351`